-If we’re talking about the injections already, why don’t we stay in this topic for a little longer?
-The so – called “dermal fillers” are basically hyaluronic acid injections.
-They can be safely performed at miscellaneous sites of our body – wherever you need volume increase and more plumpy or juicy look.
+The so-called “dermal fillers” are basically hyaluronic acid injections (3).
+They can be safely performed as a cosmetic procedure at miscellaneous sites of our body – wherever one needs volume increase and a more ‘plumpy’ or ‘juicy’ look.

 Hyaluronic acid is a substance that is naturally present in our skin.
 Chemically speaking, it is a very big glycosaminoglycan molecule which has a very high amount of biding sites.
-At once, one hyaluronic acid molecule can bind tens of water molecules – imagine how much water can be gathered in one place if there are hundreds of hyaluronic acid molecules.
-Impressive, isn’t it?
-That’s what happens during the procedure – immense amount of water is being bound to the injected hyaluronic acid, increasing the volume of the injected area.
+At once, one hyaluronic acid molecule can bind tens of water molecules – imagine how much water can be gathered in one place if there are hundreds of hyaluronic acid molecules (4).
+This is what happens during the procedure – immense amount of water is being bound to the injected hyaluronic acid, increasing the volume of the injected area.

 The duration time of the effects really do vary from 9 months to one year and even longer depending on the injection site and the concentration.
 In some cases, you can prolong the results by massaging the treated area.